-Sandstone is a beautiful natural floor covering choice that is popular for its distinctive style.
-Mirroring the look of beach and desert sand, the golds, reds, browns, and tans of this often multicolored stone are the perfect decorative touch in numerous architectural applications.
+Sandstone is a beautiful natural floor covering that is popular for its distinctive style.
+Mimicking the look of beach and desert sand, the golds, reds, browns, and tans of this often multicolored stone can add the perfect decorative touch to a room.
 At the same time, the fact that it is natural means that its properties are not controlled by a manufacturer, which can cause problems when it is used in certain environments.

 Sandstone Flooring Pros

-The Beauty Of Nature: There is an ineffable quality to natural materials that is obvious in sandstone flooring.
-Ranging in color from medium tone whites to multicolored maelstroms, all of the way back to charcoal and black, sandstone can cover vast stretches of hues, and yet it always has a feeling of earth and rock that can be missing in many of its imitators.
+- Natural beauty: There is an ineffable quality to natural materials that is obvious in sandstone flooring.
+Ranging in color from medium tone whites to multicolored maelstroms and all the way back to charcoal and black, sandstone can cover vast stretches of hues, and yet it always has a feeling of earth and rock that can be missing in many of its imitators.

 - Texture: Sandstone, being a rock, comes from the mountain naturally craggy and jagged.
 In flooring tiles, this is leveled out in a process called "gauging."
 This gives you many options with sandstone flooring, as this process can be increased to hone the tiles into smooth surfaces or even polish them flat and glistening.

-Replacement Tiles: Sandstone is a rock, so it’s fairly hard.
-But sometimes a gap in the substrate or a sharp drop from a heavy object can cause a crack or chip in an individual piece.
-Luckily, if this happens sandstone flooring tiles can be removed and replaced with relative ease.
+- Replaceable: Because sandstone flooring is installed in individual tiles or pieces, the tiles can be removed and replaced with relative ease.
 You just have to make sure that you save a few tiles from the original installation so that they match the repaired floor.

 Sandstone Flooring Cons

-Polished Can Be Slippery: There are different finishes that you can get when purchasing sandstone flooring tiles.
-Honed is perfectly flat, and while it has some traction it can be slippery when it gets wet.
+- Slippery when wet: There are different finishes that you can get when purchasing sandstone flooring tiles.
+Honed tile is perfectly flat, and while it has some traction, it can be slippery when it gets wet.
 If the material is appropriate for polishing, then polished sandstone can be a particularly dangerous slipping hazard, especially in areas where water may be present.

-Weathering And Age: The way a sandstone floor looks when it is installed will not be the way that it will look 10 years down the line, even with perfect maintenance.
-The material is just too soft, and natural foot falls, the wind, and atmosphere will take its toll, causing the different tiles to discolor.
+- Weathering with age: The way a sandstone floor looks when it is installed will not be the way that it will look 10 years down the line, even with perfect maintenance.
+The material is just too soft, and foot traffic, general wear and tear, and atmospheric exposure will take their toll, causing the different tiles to discolor.
 However, not everyone considers this a drawback.
 The personality that a sandstone floor can take on over the years may be considered part of its beauty.
 In any case, it's important to know how the floor will evolve over time.